-Getting the most from your website isn't just about climbing Google rankings nationally - local rankings and reviews can make or break your business.
-Emma Allen looks at how Google My Business can maximise your SEO so you don't miss out on customers on your doorstep
+Getting found in search isn't just about climbing the national rankings - local rankings and reviews can make or break your business.
+Emma Allen looks at how Google My Business can help you capture customers on your doorstep

-As many as one in five online searches are local, according to Google, so one of the best ways to boost sales is to get your business seen by those living or working nearby to you.
+As many as one in five online searches are local, according to Google - so one of the best ways to boost sales for a small local business is to make it visible to those living or working nearby.

 The key, says Gurd, is putting together an effective description of your business.
-Just like a normal website, a Google My Business listing is subject to Google's own search engine spiders, so it's important to create a relevant, SEO-friendly profile of your company using appropriate keywords and tags.
+Just like a website, a Google My Business listing is crawled by Google's own search engine spiders, so it's important to create a relevant, SEO-friendly profile of your company using appropriate keywords and tags.

-Is it possible to boost your ranking once you've submitted your Google profile?
-Rankings in local listings will depend largely on two factors - one, how close your firm is to the area specified in the search and how close your business is to the person searching - but crucially, user interaction with your profile will help make your listing more prominent.
+Rankings in local listings will depend largely on two factors.
+Firstly, how close your firm is to the area specified in the search, and how close it is to the person searching, will impact the results.
+But crucially, user interaction with your profile will also help make your listing more prominent.

-"The aim is to get as many customers as possible clicking on your link as Google sees this as relevance and will organise results accordingly.
+"The aim is to get as many customers as possible clicking on your link, as Google sees this as an indication of relevance and will organise results accordingly.
 In other words, your position on the results page should improve," he explains.

-Customer reviews also have a big impact.
-"The more reviews the better - good ones of course - so always encourage buyers to leave comments about your service or product," says Gurd.
+Customer reviews also have a big impact on your local rankings.
+"The more reviews, the better - good ones of course - so always encourage buyers to leave comments about your service or product," says Gurd.

-Another way to influence rankings is to register with other reliable local online directories such as Yelp, Yahoo!
-Local or Scoot.
-"Google will look at other trusted sites for mentions of your business name and its details to assess the quality and relevance of your firm to a search," Gurd says.
+Another way to influence rankings is to register with other reliable local online directories such as Yelp or Yahoo!
+Small Business Local.
+"Google will look at other trusted sites for mentions of your business name and its details, to assess the quality and relevance of your firm to a search," Gurd says.